Date

 Period: 3 quarter

-An indicator for broad overall growth in the Eurozone.
-Robust GDP growth signals a heightened level of economic activity, and therefore a high demand for currency.
-Economic expansion also raises concerns about inflationary pressure, which generally prompts monetary authorities to increase interest rates.
-This means that positive GDP readings are generally bullish for a given currency, while negative readings are bearish.
+Robust GDP growth signals a heightened level of economic activity and often a higher demand for the domestic currency.
+At the same time, economic expansion raises concerns about inflationary pressures which may lead monetary authorities to increase interest rates.
+Thus better than expected GDP figures are generally bullish for the Euro, while negative readings are generally bearish.

 Technically, Gross Domestic Product is calculated in the following way: